merbridge/merbridge/README.md

 > Note: currently only works on Linux kernel >= 5.7, run `uname -r` check your kernel version before install merbridge.

+If you want to install Merbridge by `Helm`, read the guidelines: [Deploy Merbridge with Helm](deploy/).

 ### Uninstall

 - Istio: